friendsofhyperf/rector/README.md

 This package is a [Rector](https://github.com/rectorphp/rector) extension developed by the Hyperf community.

-Install the `Rector` package as dependency:
+Install the package as dependency:

 ```bash
 composer require friendsofhyperf/rector --dev